0b11stan/blog/posts/notes/pwn/network_discovery/index.md

 ## Presentation

-From here you have access to the network.
-You can send and recive packets between at least 2 hosts.

 This section explain how to discover the network topology, hosts and, eventually, bypass the NAC.

 ## NAC bypass